dapperlabs/cryptokitties-bounty/CryptoKitty Basics.md

 Where users are expected to acquire their gen0 kitten.
 It is also a marketplace where anyone can post their kitten for auction.
 [See Dutch/Clock auction](https://en.wikipedia.org/wiki/Dutch_auction) - note we also accept an increasing price.
+ps: CK auctions take an initial time and duration, and after duration is over they are not closed.
+Instead they hold the final price indefinitely

 ##### SiringClockAuction.sol - `0x07ca8a3a1446109468c3cf249abb53578a2bbe40`